adamreynolds89/MET_CS_544/README.md

-# Masters of Science in Computer Information Systems
+# M.S. - Computer Information Systems
 ## Boston University
 ### Adam Reynolds

+This repository contains work from masters degree.
+The majority of the code is in R, with some in Python as well.